GoTab-Inc/Docucache/packages/doculord/README.md

 Doculord extends the declarative nature of client-side frameworks to resource management.

-Doculor is especially crafted for handling optimistic updating patterns in a framework agnostic manner.
+Doculord is especially crafted for handling optimistic updating patterns in a framework agnostic manner.

 ## Usage